xz2139/h1b_statistics_challenge/README.md

 To run the script, just put the input file in folder `input`, call `./run.sh` from terminal, and the script will generate output file
 `top_10_occupations.txt` and `top_10_states.txt` in `output` folder.
+Note: Python should be at version 3.0 or higher in order to run successfully

 To test on sample test case, run `./run_tests.sh` from `insight_testsuite` folder.